abhishek-kumar-code/Redfish_Public/Specification.md

 #### Limitations

-SPMA does not guarantee that client software will never need to be updated.
+Redfish does not guarantee that client software will never need to be updated.
 Examples that may require updates include accommodation of new types of systems or their components, data model updates, and so on.
 System optimization for an application will always require architectural oversight.
-However, SPMA does attempt to minimize instances of forced upgrades to clients using Schemas, strict versioning and forward compatibility rules and through separation of the protocol from the data model.
+However, Redfish does attempt to minimize instances of forced upgrades to clients using Schemas, strict versioning and forward compatibility rules and through separation of the protocol from the data model.

-SPMA does not enable a client to read a Resource Tree and write it to another SPMA Service.
+Redfish does not enable a client to read a Resource Tree and write it to another Redfish Service.
 This is not possible as it is a hypermedia API.
 Only the root object has a well known URI.
 The resource topology reflects the topology of the system and devices it represents.
 Consequently, different server or device types will result in differently shaped resource trees, potentially even for identical systems from the same manufacturer.

-Additionally, not all SPMA resources are simple read/write resources.
+Additionally, not all Redfish resources are simple read/write resources.
 Implementations may follow other interaction patterns discussed later.
 As an example, user credentials or certificates cannot simply be read from one service and transplanted to another.
 Another example is the use of Setting Data instead of writing to the same resource that was read from.

 There is no raw/pass-thru interface as part of the standard.